Laroche, Chablis 1er Cru `Les Vaudevey`

 Vineyards

-Domaine Laroche owns 10 hectares in Vaudevey, a 35-hectare Premier Cru that sits on the left bank of the river Serein to the west of the town of Chablis.
-Located in a cool and narrow valley, the steep slopes rest on classic Kimmeridgian soils packed full of fossilised oysters and imparting a marked minerality on the wine.
-The east and south facing vines receive plentiful sunlight in the morning but are shaded by the forest atop the hill in the afternoons.
-This cooler site climate translates into the signature freshness of this prime Premier Cru.
-The vineyard is farmed following sustainable practices and Laroche are working to improve the biodiversity of the area, they have recently installed beehives and owl boxes recently introduced in the forest above.
+Domaine Laroche owns 10 hectares of vines in the ‘Vaudevey’ 1er Cru, on the left bank of the river Serein to the west Chablis.
+Located in a cool, narrow valley, these east and south facing vines are planted on Kimmeridgian clay soils.
+Their positioning means they receive optimal morning sunshine, before being shaded in the afternoon by the forest above the Cru.
+The vineyard is farmed following sustainable practices and Laroche are working to improve the biodiversity of the area.
+As a result, they have recently installed beehives and owl boxes in the neighbouring forest.

 Vintage